jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 - send alpha test question to discord query person

 ## Important before encouraging others to use
+- show Story and Variant code in sidebar
 - automatically analyze component for props
 - Next and Previous pages (see Docusaurus/Vitebook)
 - improve message for pages in sidebar w/o any stories or variants until component props are automatically detected